It is an airplane model made for the first time in a long time. Moreover, it is the first 1/32 scale. I made it in August 2014.

 Though I am not satisfied without doing weathering when making AFV, regarding airplane model, I reluctant to make dirty finish up, it’s a mystery… Maybe after a couple of assembling works, I would like to do reality finishing.

-I used clear epoxy glue for attaching canopy.
-Slide canopy’s inside of the left side, I mistook to stick tiny stain of glue….., poignant regret.
-I already decided not to do heavy weathering and only canopy has dust weathering is unnatural, I left it alone.
+I used clear epoxy glue for attaching the canopy.
+Slide canopy’s inside of the left side, I mistook to stick tiny stain of glue…, poignant regret.
+I already decided not to do heavy weathering and the only canopy has dust weathering is unnatural, I left it alone.

 The sculptor is good.
 And I could paint very well, I suppose.
 It’s difficult to paint on this small face.
 He looks like Japanese, excellent facial expression.
 I forgot to delete the injection mark on the right foot, but he is in the cockpit so this time it’s OK, next time I’ll be careful no remaining these marks.